juanfranblanco/vscode-solidity/README.md

 James Lefrere for further refactoring the syntaxes.

-Forest Fang for providing the implementation of the "Go to definition", allowing you to navigate to structs, contracts, functions calls, etc
+Forest Fang for providing the first implementation of the "Go to definition", allowing you to navigate to structs, contracts, functions calls, etc and we have used for years.

 Bernardo Vieira for adding the capability to read the solium settings from a file in the workspace root directory.